-Normally, once someone with dementia begins to have problems with activities of daily living such as dressing, bathing, toileting, grooming, eating, homemaking, etc. then it’s a warning sign that they are no longer safe to live alone.
+Normally, when older adults with dementia begin to have problems with activities of daily living such as dressing, bathing, toileting, grooming, eating, homemaking, etc. then it’s a warning sign to family caregivers that they are no longer safe to live alone in their own homes.

 What Is Dementia?

-If you or a senior loved one has been recently diagnosed with dementia, you probably have a lot of questions about how this will impact the lifestyle of the person diagnosed and their family / caregivers.
+If you or a senior loved one has recently received a diagnosis of any type of dementia, any type of dementia, you probably have a lot of questions about how this will impact the lifestyle of the person diagnosed and their family / caregivers.

 To understand it – you need to know that there are different stages of dementia and whether or not someone with dementia can live alone depends on the stage they are in.